J-Klinke/four-wins/README.md

-A "connect four" style gma with JAva Swing UI
+A "connect four" style game with Java Swing UI